Online Mortgage Applications | Mortgages | Help & support | YBS

 There are two ways you can apply for a mortgage with YBS

-Before you can apply for a mortgage, your first step is to get an approved lending decision from us.
+Before you can apply for a mortgage, your first step is to get an approved Decision in Principle from us.
 This confirms that we are be prepared to lend to you.
-We call this confirmation an Approval in Principle (AIP).
+We call this confirmation an Decision in Principle (DIP).
 Once you have this you can move on to the next step - a Full Mortgage Application.

-If you apply online for your lending decision, this is known as an 'execution only' application, meaning that you won't be eligible to receive advice on your lending decision application.
-However, if at any time after you start your application you wish to receive advice you can elect to do your lending decision over the phone.
-Our online lending decisions are also 'portable' which means once you've obtained a lending decision you can call us to apply for your full mortgage application with the benefit of advice.
+If you apply online for your Decision in Principle, this is known as an 'execution only' application, meaning that you won't be eligible to receive advice on your Decision in Principle application.
+However, if at any time after you start your application you wish to receive advice you can elect to do your Decision in Principle over the phone.
+Our online Decision in Principles are also 'portable' which means once you've obtained a Decision in Principle you can call us to apply for your full mortgage application with the benefit of advice.

 Applying for a mortgage online without advice

 Our online mortgage application is also 'execution only' and is designed for those customers who have a good understanding of the mortgage application process and that have identified the product they wish to apply for.
 Before applying for a mortgage online you must be aware of the following: